ROZALIYA0206/whitepaper/technical.md

 # Decentralized Applications

-Rublix will migrate its development of decentrailzed applications onto the Rublix Blockchain.
+The Rublix Blockchain is being built for decentralized applications that need trusted financial data hosted on-chain.
+We are building, testing and launching our initial DApps on other blockchains before migrating onto the Rublix Blockchain.

 ### Hedge Platform